Fight Club (video game): Reception

 Upon release, Fight Club was met with negative reception.
 GameRankings and Metacritic gave it a score of 40.11% and 37 out of 100 for the Xbox version, and 36.84% and 36 out of 100 for the PlayStation 2 version.

-The game has mostly been dismissed by fans of both the novel and movie as an attempt to milk the success of the story for commercial gain, and was universally panned by critics on its own merits.
+The game has mostly been dismissed by fans of both the novel and movie as an attempt to milk the success of the story for commercial gain; it was also universally panned by critics on its own merits.
 Critics say the game copies too much from other fighting games without bringing much new to the genre, and has repetitive fighting moves and poor animation.
 GameSpot gave the Mobile version a score of 4.4 out of ten and stated that the experience "lacks in so many ways that it's hard for it to even hold a candle to its namesake.
 The game is short, very easy, and the attack system is needlessly diverse.
 Regardless of your interest in the subject matter, Fight Club is most definitely not your kind of game."
 IGN gave the same version a score of 6.3 out of 10 and said that it "may only cost about four bucks to play, but I can tell you there are too many better ways to spend four bucks now."
 However, the same site gave its 3D version a score of 4.1 out of 10 and stated that it "just isn't a very good game.
 The fighting mechanics are just too shallow, and we've now seen with Brady Bunch Kung Fu and Medieval Combat, that fun brawling is indeed possible on a cellphone.
 Couple the dull game play with some bugs, and I cannot reasonably recommend Fight Club to anybody, no matter how much of a Space Monkey they are."

 The game failed to achieve commercial success.
 Nevertheless, Abraham Lincoln is ranked fourth in Electronic Gaming Monthly's list of the top ten video game politicians for his appearance in Fight Club for the PlayStation 2.
 Game Informer placed Fight Club at number ten in a 2011 list of "Top Ten Fighting Games We'd Like to Forget".